 Frankfurt: H. Gülfferichen, 1553.

 Paracelsus suggested the hereditary transmission of syphilis and advocated mercury internally, as an antisyphilitic.
-He called the disease “French gonorrhoea” and thus started the confusion which lasted until the 19th century.
+He called the disease “French gonorrhoea” and thus started the confusion over the geographic origins of syphilis which lasted until the 19th century.

 Subjects: GENETICS / HEREDITY › HEREDITARY / CONGENITAL DISEASES OR DISORDERS › Congenital Syphilis, INFECTIOUS DISEASE › SEXUALLY TRANSMITTED DISEASES › Syphilis